redox-os/book/src/developer-faq.md

 (Interpreted applications and scripts don't need cross-compilation but the programming language's interpreter or possible compiled dependencies needs to be ported and cross-compiled to Redox)

-### Why Redox prefer to port software from source instead of binary compatibility
+### Why Redox prefer to port software from source instead of binary compatibility?

-Ports using POSIX/Linux source compatibility require much less effort, are easier and have less maintenace cost than BSD or Linux binary compatibility (which would increase API complexity and feature sets and make them mandatory).
+Ports using POSIX/Linux source compatibility require much less effort, are easier and have less maintenace cost than BSD (BSD libc and kernel ABIs) or Linux (glibc/musl and kernel ABIs) binary compatibility (which would increase API complexity and feature sets and make them mandatory).

+- glibc = GNU C Standard Library, with some POSIX APIs
+- BSD libc = BSD C Standard Library, with some POSIX APIs

 This decision allow us to:

+- Avoid behavior from the monolithic-kernel architecture that would reduce the microkernel architecture reliability, security and performance
-- Keep the system more simple and improve faster, greatly reducing possible bugs
+- Keep the system more simple and improve faster, greatly reducing all kinds of possible bugs
-- Easily improve system API by not relaying on the behavior of GNU POSIX/C Standard Library (glibc) APIs
+- Easily improve system API by not relaying on the behavior of BSD and Linux ABIs
 - Improve the reliability and security of programs when possible
-- Greatly reduce porting effort by not needing to support a big feature set
+- Greatly reduce porting effort by not needing to support a big feature set in a library or application ABI
 - Greatly reduce maintenance cost
-- Avoid GNU POSIX/C Standard Library complexity
+- Avoid BSD and Linux ABI complexity
-- Avoid porting parts of BSD or Linux kernel APIs, which is very complex and hard
+- Avoid porting parts of BSD or Linux kernel APIs that are very complex/hard and may reduce the microkernel architecture reliability, security and performance

 Read [this](https://www.redox-os.org/news/porting-strategy/) post for more details about this decision.

-We plan to port (when possible) the best and widely used FOSS programs present in Linux and BSD distributions or virtualization to not need binary compatibility.
+We plan to port (when possible) the best and widely-used FOSS programs present in Linux and BSD distributions or use virtualization to not need binary compatibility.

 ### When relibc ABI breaks?